100 Hours Under One Sky / PROJECT WEBSITE

 The website includes absolute-beginners’ stargazing advice to help anyone who isn’t sure where to start, with links to further information.
 It also takes the opportunity to gently point users toward local/regional astronomy events.

-This website will be marketed through social media (especially through sponsored Instagram posts), and through Science Communication partner organisations - can you help spread our message?
+This website will be marketed through social media (Instagram, and also a TikTok campaign funded by the Federation of Astronomical Socities), and through Science Communication partner organisations - can you help spread our message?

 Resources for Event organisers

-The Event Organiser webpage is now live!
-This webpage also has resources for people who are not running events but want to help promote 100 Hours.
+The Event Organiser website is where you will find resources for people who are not running events but want to help promote 100 Hours.

 If you are running a stargazing event, it’s really easy to link up to our 100 Hours event.
 All you need to do is to display a webpage specially designed for events.
-This webpage will show a large version of the map - zoom in on your area and click your location to see the achievement markers earned by your attendees!
-It will also include a QR-code/url to direct people to our website, where they can do the self-led activities.
+Watch markers fly in to locations across the UK, and zoom in on your area and click your location to see the achievement markers earned by your attendees.
+The map includes a QR-code/url to direct people to our website, where they can do the self-led activities.
 All you need do is to project or display this webpage for your attendees to participate and feel part of something bigger.

 But!
 If you want to do more, we will also offer a pack of cheap hands-on activities you can use with families.
 Together we can create a community of people enjoying our shared night sky.